If you have suggestions, concerns or questions, please either contact a subject liaison, subject team, or the Collection Development staff.

-Each year, Collection Development works with librarians and faculty to evaluate collections and make changes based on many factors, including usage and budgetary constraints.
-One of the more significant yearly projects is to evaluate the library's subscriptions to journals and databases to determine what should be added or removed.
-Adding new resources often requires taking away others, and during this process feedback from the campus community is important.
+Collection Development works with librarians and faculty to evaluate collections and make changes based on many factors, including usage and budgetary constraints.
+One of the more significant tasks of Collection Development is to evaluate the Library's subscriptions to journals and databases to determine what should be added or removed.
+During this process feedback from the campus community is important.

 Subscription purchases are guided by documented use and specific needs with an emphasis on economy and "just in time" rather than "just in case" acquisitions.
 Some worthy items cannot be purchased, but the library will continue to focus on supporting university priorities, caring for significant and unique materials and brokering access to resources which are not locally owned.
 Some subscriptions are acquired by the Utah Academic Library Consortium, which selects and buys journal packages and databases for all Utah college libraries.
 Other subscriptions are purchased cooperatively with other organizations, such as the Greater Western Library.
 Alliance.

 Every year, the cost of subscriptions are projected and evaluated against the Library's budget.
-Many subscriptions have annual price increases exceeding two to five percent, and the Library's budget is often not similarly increased.
+Many subscriptions have annual price increases of four percent or more, and the Library's budget is often not similarly increased.
 Therefore, it is common for the Library to review and reduce the number of subscriptions maintained.
-Rather than examine the entire collection every year, classes of materials are sometimes identified for closer examination, for example, electronic journals with a high cost per download or print journals with low use.
+Rather than examine the entire collection every year, often classes of materials are identified for closer examination, for example, electronic journals with a high cost per download or print journals with low use.
 Data is gathered and kept on thousands of titles and provisional lists are made of titles selected for possible cancellation or withdrawal.
-Throughout this process, we remember extenuating circumstances, and review lists are intentionally created to include a greater number of subscriptions than the minimum needed to balance the budget.
-Review lists can then be extensively modified as we receive more information and opinions from patrons and colleagues.
+Throughout these reviews, we remember extenuating circumstances, and review lists are intentionally created to include a greater number of subscriptions than the minimum needed to balance a budget.
+Review lists can then be extensively modified as we receive more information and opinions from colleagues, departments, students, staff and faculty.

-In smaller and ongoing reviews, the Library uses a quarterly updated webpage listing the titles selected for possible cancellation or withdrawal.
+In smaller reviews, the Library will sometimes use a webpage listing the titles selected for possible cancellation or withdrawal.
 If a major review of subscriptions is underway, then the Library's liaisons will inform academic departments.
 Some departments give librarians direct access to e-mail lists of all faculty and graduate students.
 In other cases, communication goes through the faculty liaison the department has selected.

 Comments are invited on all subscriptions, and Collection Development staff and DASET will evaluate all comments.